 How Addressing Total Health Helps in Addiction Treatment

 Holistic programs like yoga and meditation are beneficial when treating the five collective wellness dimensions.
-They teach the client to focus on building positive energy in all aspects of their lives.
+They teach the patient to focus on building positive energy in all aspects of their lives.

 Springfield Wellness Center – Help for Addiction and Mental Illness

-In our health and wellness center in Springfield, LA, we use a very modern approach to helping clients.
+In our health and wellness center in Springfield, LA, we use a very modern approach to helping patients.
 While a majority of our focus is on addiction treatment, we also address mental health issues.
-For example, we direct everything we do towards helping our clients recover from issues and find balance in their lives.
+For example, we direct everything we do towards helping our patients recover from issues and find balance in their lives.
 To that end, we offer the following services:

 - Addiction treatment and addiction detox